3 Data Science Manager Resume Examples For 2023

 4. Software specialization is key

-• Go beyond basic stuff like “Python” and specify which niches you’ve settled into.
+• Go beyond general stuff like “Python” and specify which niches you’ve settled into.
 Including names like Pandas and Flask will show depth of knowledge and demonstrate your ability to adapt to unique demands.

 5. Don’t forget your cover letter